Skip to content

 • A “View on Scryfall” link to the card’s Scryfall page

-• An “Other Printings” button showing a paginated binder-style grid (8 per page) of all known printings, sorted by release date (newest first) by default, each linking to Scryfall with prices.
-Sorting can be changed via a dropdown to release date, set name, or price, with a toggle to reverse the sort direction.
+• An “Other Printings” button showing a paginated binder-style grid (8 per page) of all known printings, sorted by release date (newest first) by default, each linking to Scryfall.
+Every printing is priced under the selected price store, with its alternate finishes listed underneath, and the grid carries its own Prices selector — the same one the toolbar has.
+Sorting can be changed via a dropdown to release date, set name, or price (which follows the selected store too), with a toggle to reverse the sort direction.

 On the index page, deck and collection entries with missing prices display the total as “At least $X.XX (missing N cards)” instead of the raw total, making it clear the price is incomplete.
 The “lowest price” variant is hidden when a deck has missing prices to avoid confusion.

-When --collections is specified, collection files from the collections/ directory are included in the generated site.
+Collections are included in the build by default — every list allowed by site.includeCollections, or exactly the ones named by --collections.
+Collection files come from the collections/ directory.
 Each collection card must have a set code and collector number (e.g., - Sol Ring (C19:221)).
 Cards without this information are skipped with a warning.

 Collection pages show: